mzazakeith/whisper-notes-pro/README.md

 ## 🗺️ Roadmap

-- [ ] System audio recording support
+- [ ] System audio recording support [a lot of work, rust does not have out of the box support for this]
 - [ ] Multiple language support
 - [ ] Custom hotkeys
 - [ ] Export notes in various formats